radek-sprta/awesome-game-remakes/README.md

 - [SDLPoP](https://github.com/NagyD/SDLPoP) - Port of Prince of Persia, based on the disassembly of the DOS version.
 - [sm64js](https://github.com/sm64jsarchive/sm64jsarchive) - Super Mario 64 reimplementation in JavaScript.
 - [The Secret Chronicles of Dr. M](https://github.com/secretchronicles/TSC) - Adaptation of Secret Mario Chronicles. :flower_playing_cards:
+- [UnleashedRecomp](https://github.com/hedge-dev/UnleashedRecomp) - An unofficial PC port of the Xbox 360 version of Sonic Unleashed created through the process of static recompilation.
 - [VVVVV](https://github.com/TerryCavanagh/vvvvvv) - The source code to VVVVVV.

 ## Racing